julian-klode/blog.jak-linux.org/content/post/apt-patterns/index.md

 Maybe I should allow using `[]` instead of `()` so larger patterns become more readable, and/or some support for comments.

 There are also plans for _AppStream_ based patterns.
 This would allow you to use `apt install ?provides-mimetype(text/xml)` or `apt install ?provides-lib(libfoo.so.2)`.
 It's not entirely clear how to package this though, we probably don't want to have `libapt-pkg` depend directly on `libappstream`.

+## feedback

+Talk to me on IRC, comment on the Mastodon thread, or send me an email if there's anything you think I'm missing or should be looking at.